‘Send Mail As’ with Gmail – Fixing the Authentication Failed Error (UPDATED March 2021)

 Sign into https://workspace.google.com/ with your Google Workspace Administrator domain, username and password.

 Once you’re in.
 Click ‘Security’.
 If you can’t see it, type Security into the search field at the top of the Admin Console.

-I mentioned earlier that I use Google Apps, the google dedicated suite of business class tools is essential, and it starts with good email.
+I mentioned earlier that I use Google Workspace, the google dedicated suite of business class tools is essential, and it starts with good email.
 For what you get it’s an inexpensive solution that will save you time and money in the long run.